onefrankguy/frankmitchell.org/posts/regulating-voltage-with-junk-box-parts.md

 the minimum 6 volts needed for the mixer, even if some of the batteries are shot.

-Below is a picture of a 12 volt battery back, the kind that holds eight AA batteries in place with spring connectors.
-I got mine from [Adafruit][12v].

-It ended up being cheaper to get the battery pack than it was to get the 2.1 millimeter plug and switch on their own.
 Dave Bixler, W0CH, points out that his NorCal 40A [runs just fine from a 12 volt battery pack][w0ch], so we don't have to worry about not having enough juice for our mixer.
 With the power source covered, we can move on to the next part in our circuit, the diode.

 ## Basic polarity protection ##